nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-create-an-empty-bundle.md

 ### The `MANIFEST.MF` File

-As Nuxeo add-ons are OSGi modules, you have a `MANIFEST.MF` file in the `/src/main/resources/META-INF` folder.&nbsp;
+As Nuxeo addons are OSGi modules, you have a `MANIFEST.MF` file in the `/src/main/resources/META-INF` folder.&nbsp;

 Here is a sample that a `MANIFEST.MF` file must hold: